-Experience relief from aches and pains with massage therapy.
-Muscle tension brought on by muscloskeletal imbalances, stress, and the demands of life can cause pain and loss of flexibility.
+Experience relief from aches and pains with therapeutic massage.
+Muscle tension brought on by musculoskeletal imbalances, stress, and the demands of life can cause pain and loss of flexibility.
 Focused massage therapy with Senara’s licensed massage therapists helps to diminish pain and restore balance and mobility.
 When prescribed in conjunction with chiropractic or physical therapy care, the multi-dimensional care provides quicker recovery and improved results.
 Your Senara Chiropractor will prescribe massage therapy treatment to address areas of muscle tension that are causing pain or dysfunction in your daily living.

 Neuromuscular Therapy/Myofascial Release Massage Therapy

 Therapeutic level massage techniques are used to relieve scarring and spasm of soft-tissue.
 Combinations of trigger point therapy, stretching, and deep tissue massage help to relieve pain and imbalances due to adhesions, calcifications, and dysfunctions in the muscle.
 Sessions focus on problem areas and can restore postural alignment and flexibility.
 A doctor often refers guests for this therapeutic massage service, which may make a session eligible for insurance reimbursement.
 However, a doctor’s referral is not required, and the service is available to any guest.